Who should apply?

 |TUITION CLASSIFICATION||COST PER CREDIT HOUR

+Please Note: In addition to the tuition and fees described above, various course and lab fees may be assessed depending on the course(s) in which the student is enrolled.
 Please refer to the Students Accounts Office website for more information on tuition and fees.

 For information on how to apply to scholarships, see the Mason Scholarship page.